 Pain often disappears after menopause, when the body stops producing estrogen.
 However, if a person uses hormone therapy during menopause, symptoms may persist.

 Pregnancy may provide temporary relief from symptoms.

-- infertility, which can affect 50 percent of those with the condition.
+- infertility, which can affect up to

 - ovarian cysts

 - scar tissue and adhesion development

 Monitoring symptoms and seeking help may help prevent long-term complications.
 People should let their doctor know if they experience severe pain or unexpected bleeding.